AsperaGmbH/xlsx-reader/README.md

 $reader->close();
 ```

-Multiple sheet reading is also supported.

-You can retrieve information about sheets contained in the file by calling the `getSheets()` method which returns an array with
+XLSX files with multiple worksheets are also supported.
-sheet indexes as keys and Worksheet objects as values.
-Then you can change the sheet that's currently being read by passing that index
+The method getSheets() returns an array with sheet indexes as keys and Worksheet objects as values.
-to the `changeSheet($index)` method.

-Example:
+The method changeSheet($index) is used to switch between sheets to read.

 ```php
 <?php